digidoor/dotfiles/README.md

 # dotfiles
 The folder structure is such that symlinks can be automatically made using GNU stow.
 Clone the repo to a folder within the home directory (such as ~/dotfiles/ or ~/.dotfiles/).
-Then, stow the desired configs from the top level of said directory using e.g. `stow bash helix vim nvim less`.
+Then, stow the desired configs from the top level of said directory using e.g. `stow bash helix vim nvim less`; these titles merely correspond to the names of subfolders found in the root of the dotfiles directory and nothing more.
 Leave out whatever you haven't installed on that machine or don't feel like using.
-Simply repeat the `stow whatever` command(s) if new files have been added to one of the categories.
+Simply repeat the `stow whatever` command(s) if new files have been added to one of the categories/folders.
 ## Helix
 The directory structure is the same on both windows and linux; only the location differs.
 #### Windows